-At daytime the luminous intensity of a light needs to be factors more intense than at nighttime.
+At daytime the luminous intensity of a light needs to be magnitudes higher than at nighttime.
 This may cause very complex lighting and power systems.
-A recommended luminous intensity is not calculated.
+Therefore recommended luminous intensity is not calculated for daytime lights.
 Instead it is assumed that the selected intensity will be nearby the minimum value.

 Maximum Luminous Intensity (Night)

-To avoid glare the luminous intensity should not exceed a maximum value.
-The maximum intensity is calculated for both front and rear light for very good atmospheric viewing conditions (Vmax=1 M) and at the near end of the channel:
+To avoid glare the luminous intensity should not exceed a certain maximum value.
+The maximum allowed intensity is calculated for both front and rear light for very good atmospheric viewing conditions (Vmax=20 M) and at the near end of the channel: